 HFPA member PHILIP BERK interviewed Whitney Houston 16 years ago for Waiting to Exhale.
-This is what he wrote at the time:
+This is what he wrote

 Photo: Theo Kingma